 Radioeat, the summer terrace of the Maison de la Radio et de la Musique

-We tasted: as appetizers, homemade gazpacho with faisselle (9€) and the mezze of guacamole, eggplant caviar, Greek yogurt, Lebanese tabbouleh, hummus, fried pita bread (13€); for mains, the salmon gravlax (marinated raw salmon), herb salad, lemon condiment, and potatoes (25€) and the caramelized pork ribs, BBQ sauce, coleslaw (19€); for dessert, the rhubarb strawberry compote on Breton shortbread, Bulgarian yogurt ice cream (11€); for drinks, the homemade iced tea with lemon and fresh mint (5€) and the Kéfiz lemon, a soda made from Kefir ferments and an infusion of organic fruits, naturally sparkling and refreshing (6€).
+We tasted: for appetizers, the house gazpacho and fromage frais (9 €) and the guacamole mezze, eggplant caviar, Greek yogurt, Lebanese tabbouleh, hummus, fried pita bread (13 €); for main dishes, the salmon gravlax (raw marinated), herb salad, lemon condiment, and potatoes (25 €) and the caramelized pork ribs, BBQ sauce, coleslaw (19 €); for dessert, the strawberry rhubarb compote on Breton shortbread, Bulgarian yogurt ice cream (11 €); for drinks, the house iced tea with lemon and fresh mint (5 €) and the Lemon Kefiz, a soda made from Kefir ferments and an infusion of organic fruits, naturally sparkling and refreshing (6 €).

 Tested in 2022 - Invitation